Executive Committee

 Administrative Assistant, Schepens Eye Research Institute

-Ms. Unger has twenty years of experience as an Administrative Assistant and is a freelance copyeditor.
-She serves the WEH.org Executive Committee as its Administrative Assistant and its webmaster.
+of experience as an Administrative Assistant and is a freelance copyeditor.

 Advisory